We are so happy that you have chosen the Forestry and Environmental Management (ForEM) program, and we look forward to meeting you in September.

 All of your required courses are specific to your field of study and there is also a selection of elective courses that can be chosen with the help of your academic advisor.

-Jacob will also help you navigate UNB services when you need them.
-This could include math help, counselling services, ombudsman, tutors, writing centre, accessibility, health centre, library skills, and more.
+Your academic advisor can help you choose your courses each term and help you navigate UNB student services when you need them.
+This could include math help, counselling services, ombudsman, tutors, writing centre, accessibility, health centre, library skills and more.